Cycle Time vs Takt Time:

 - Similar cycle time for all products

-It is difficult to apply on low volume & high variety operations.
+It is difficult to apply to low-volume & high-variety operations.